Nuveen Winslow Large-Cap Growth ESG ETF (NYSEARCA:NWLG) Trading Up 2.1%

-Shares of Nuveen Winslow Large-Cap Growth ESG ETF (NYSEARCA:NWLG – Get Rating) were up 2.1% during mid-day trading on Wednesday .
+Shares of Nuveen Winslow Large-Cap Growth ESG ETF (NYSEARCA:NWLG – Get Rating) were up 2.1% during trading on Wednesday .
 The company traded as high as $18.19 and last traded at $18.02.
-Approximately 50,911 shares traded hands during trading, an increase of 933% from the average daily volume of 4,929 shares.
+Approximately 50,911 shares were traded during mid-day trading, an increase of 933% from the average daily volume of 4,929 shares.
 The stock had previously closed at $17.65.

-A hedge fund recently bought a new stake in Nuveen Winslow Large-Cap Growth ESG ETF stock.
-Citadel Advisors LLC purchased a new position in shares of Nuveen Winslow Large-Cap Growth ESG ETF (NYSEARCA:NWLG – Get Rating) during the fourth quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor purchased 8,811 shares of the company’s stock, valued at approximately $233,000.
-Citadel Advisors LLC owned approximately 3.67% of Nuveen Winslow Large-Cap Growth ESG ETF at the end of the most recent quarter.
+An institutional investor recently bought a new position in Nuveen Winslow Large-Cap Growth ESG ETF stock.
+Citadel Advisors LLC purchased a new position in shares of Nuveen Winslow Large-Cap Growth ESG ETF (NYSEARCA:NWLG – Get Rating) in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The firm purchased 8,811 shares of the company’s stock, valued at approximately $233,000.
+Citadel Advisors LLC owned about 3.67% of Nuveen Winslow Large-Cap Growth ESG ETF at the end of the most recent reporting period.

 Recommended Stories